espruino/EspruinoDocs/tutorials/Bangle.js EdgeImpulse.md

 * Through the four small icons you can filter your data, select multiple items, upload more data or see a slightly more detailed list view.
 With the help of these you can e.g. mass delete many files at a time.

 #### Create an impulse
 An impulse takes raw data, uses signal processing to extract features, and then uses a learning block to classify new data.
+These steps will create an impulse.

 * Click `Create impulse`
 * Change the window size and increase according to the screenshot below.